Codeception/codeception.github.com/_posts/2017-05-22-codeception-2-3.markdown

 #### Suite Paths

 The suite can have its custom path (specified by `path`).
-From config above expects unit tests to be placed into the root directory, where codeception.yml is located (`path: tests: .` and `path: ``)
+From config above expects unit tests to be placed into the root directory, where codeception.yml is located.

 ![selection_201](https://cloud.githubusercontent.com/assets/220264/25978631/1cda7ba6-36cc-11e7-9db1-035b13cab3d4.png)